 Show All Answers

-The International Property Maintenance Code (IMPC) is a model code that regulates the minimum maintenance requirements for existing commercial and residential structures and premises.
+The International Property Maintenance Code (IPMC) is a model code that regulates the minimum maintenance requirements for existing commercial and residential structures and premises.

 The IPMC requires that owners, and in some cases tenants, maintain their property and all structures on the property in good repair and in compliance with minimum standards.
 The goal of the city’s enforcement efforts is to bring properties into voluntary compliance, remove blight, stabilize property values, improve livability and reduce crimes fostered by neglected properties.
 In general, improve the quality of life for citizens.